SophiaFrassetto/KhantoImoveisAPI/README.md

 # KhantoImoveisAPI
-This project is a Test for Seazone https://seazone.com.br/
+This project is a Test

 ## SetUp